5random/cvd/docs/utils_services.md

-Legacy paths like `src.utils.config_utils.config_service` and `src.utils.log_utils.log_service` are still available for backward compatibility.
+Legacy paths like `src.utils.config_utils.config_service` and `src.utils.log_utils.log_service` are still available for backward compatibility but emit a `DeprecationWarning`.
 New code should import from `src.utils.config_service` and `src.utils.log_service` instead.